jnduli/blog_jnduli.co.ke/content/drafts/asking_for_help.rst

 Others:
 https://www.chiark.greenend.org.uk/~sgtatham/bugs.html

-Plan:
+Plan (Note: these don't need to happen sequentially):

-1. Start out with: http://www.catb.org/esr/faqs/smart-questions.html and
+- Start out with: http://www.catb.org/esr/faqs/smart-questions.html and
-   summarize the contents here, then do more summaries until I've got a good reflection of my understanding of the topic.
+   summarize the contents here.
+- Do summary 1 of content, goal being < 250 lines.
+This summary will help me understand the content better.
+- Do summary 2 of content, goal being < 100 lines.
+I want to distill this info more such that I can get a quick reference any time that I feel I've done something wrong / I need a refresher.
+I can always go to the original article if I need more details or the original perspective.
-2. Then go with, einstellug effect: https://en.wikipedia.org/wiki/Einstellung_effect, and do the same.
+- Then go with, einstellug effect: https://en.wikipedia.org/wiki/Einstellung_effect, and do the same.
-3. Then go with: xy problem
+- Then go with: xy problem
-4. Then lastly do: no-hello.
+- Then lastly do: no-hello.
-5. Then create a summary article with all the ideas I've collected.
+- Then create a summary article with all the ideas I've collected.

 Summary of Smart Questions
 ==========================